-Results of a new study published in the journal Cell Reports may have guys rethinking those unhealthy food choices.
-Researchers from the Cedars-Sinai Diabetes and Obesity Research Institute recently looked at how the health effects of a diet high in unhealthy fats and sugar differed between male and female mice—and let’s just say the girls fared much better.
+Researchers from the Cedars-Sinai Diabetes and Obesity Research Institute looked at how the health effects of a diet high in unhealthy fats and sugar differed between male and female mice—and let’s just say the girls fared better.

-Still, the results do not mean a free pass for the ladies, and experts agree that a low-sugar (or better yet, no-sugar) diet rich in protein and healthy fats such as Omega-3s is best for optimal health and weight management.
+Still, the results don’t mean a free pass for the ladies, and many experts recommend a low-sugar (or better yet, no-sugar) diet rich in protein and healthy fats (such as fish-derived Omega-3) to support weight management and health.